The Victorian ACCO Model

 Definitions

 Aboriginal and Torres Strait Islander peoples living in Victoria use various terms including.
 First Nations, Sovereign Nations, Indigenous Australians, Our Mob/s, Blackfellas, Traditional Owners, Our Communities.
-In this document, we have chosen to use the term Aboriginal.
+In this document, we are choosing to use the term Aboriginal and respecting the diversity of our communities.

 Aboriginal Community Controlled Organisation